nthoailinh/metaprogramming-demo/DOCUMENTATION.md

 ## Overview

-The exercises cover various aspects of build automation and quality assurance in software development workflows.
+The exercises cover multiple aspects of build automation and quality assurance in software development workflows.

 ## Build Systems